 The new technologies led to new industries like movie production, chain grocery stores, discount stores, trucking, airlines, and broadcasting.
-In addition, new technologies drove the expansion of older industries; such as advertising, retail, publishing, real estate, construction, home building, mining, oil, and steel.
+New technologies drove older industries’ expansion, such as advertising, retail, publishing, real estate, construction, home building, mining, oil, and steel.

 Moreover, there was a real estate boom in the 1920s United States as automobiles and railroads opened large amounts of new land for development.
 Notably, the Florida Real Estate Bubble, which burst in 1926, had similarities to the mortgage crisis of 2007-2008.

-Thus, the cause of the Crash was an overheated economy which drove an asset bubble in the stock market.
-Interestingly, the bursting of the Florida Bubble helped trigger the Stock Market Crash by driving money from real estate to stocks.
+Thus, the cause of the Crash was an overheated economy, which drove an asset bubble in the stock market.
+The bursting of the Florida Bubble helped trigger the Stock Market Crash by driving money from real estate to stocks.

 Why Did the Stock Market Crash in 1929?

 New technologies and industries led to lucrative stocks.
 Plus, the economic boom pushed up the price of older stocks.
 Consequently, interest in the stock market increased as average people bought equities.

 A poorly regulated stock market magnified the effects of the bubble.
 For instance, many investors bought the stock on “margin.”
 To elaborate, an investor could buy $100 worth of stock by putting as little as 10% or $10 down.

 The hope was that rising stock prices would allow the investor to sell the sock and pay the lender back at a price.
 However, many investors could not pay the loans off when the market crashed.

 Thus, many average people lost everything and their confidence in the economy and capitalism in the crash.
 This helped trigger the depression because many people quit buying consumer goods and investing.